 - Rich media – Ads with interactive elements like animations, image galleries, games, or embedded videos

-Display & Video 360 supports direct upload of display, rich media, and AMPHTML banners.
-However, if you want to use creatives with advanced rich media functionality, including expandable or interstitial formats, use Studio.
+Display & Video 360 supports direct upload of display and rich media banners.
+But if you want to use creatives with advanced rich media functionality, including expandable or interstitial formats, use Studio.
 Studio creatives can be trafficked through Campaign Manager 360 and synced to your Display & Video 360 account.

 HTML5 creatives can be assigned to display line items.

 Display & Video 360 supports the following HTML5 ad formats.
-To see what creatives of each type look like, visit the Rich Media Gallery.
+For examples of each creative type, visit the Rich Media Gallery.